vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 ciating adept, after “enter-

-ing” the diagram by paying homage to the lower and most external deities abiding in the outer square, the *bhūgṛ ha* ; purifi es his hands and his *prāṇa* \(in the two lotuses\); then causes his *kuṇḍalinī* to ascend and feels thus absorbed into the cosmic energy \(the *kulaśakti* \), which is also present in his body, this in the *cakra* of fourteen triangles.
+ing” the diagram by paying homage to the lower and most external deities abiding in the outer square, the *bhūgṛha* ; purifi es his hands and his *prāṇa* \(in the two lotuses\); then causes his *kuṇḍalinī* to ascend and feels thus absorbed into the cosmic energy \(the *kulaśakti* \), which is also present in his body, this in the *cakra* of fourteen triangles.
 As he concentrates on an inner subtle phonic resonance \( *nāda* \), he raises his *kuṇḍalinī* again from the *mūlādhāra* to the *ājñācakra* \(in the fi rst *cakra* of ten angles\), and then, along with the *kuṇḍalinī* \(in the second ten-angles *cakra* \), he becomes absorbed in his own essence.
 After that, as his *prāṇa* is concentrated in his heart \( *cakra* of eight triangles\), he realizes the pure essence of consciousness, and \(having attained the central triangle\) he worships the higher deities destructive of the cosmos surrounding the Goddess, which means that he rises to the source of the universe.
 The worship having now reached the central *bindu* “whose nature is that of the supreme *brahman* ,”

 the adept worships Tripurasundarī in the whole *śrīcakra* since she pervades it.
 This he does “in total freedom,” that is, with the absolute liberty of one who has outsoared \(ritually, of course\) all limitations.